Panni Kutty: Production

 The film is produced by Subaskaran Allirajah under Lyca Productions.
-Shooting has been completed on May, 2019 and post production is in progress.
+Shooting has been completed in May 2019 and post production is in progress.

 Music

 The music rights of the film is owned by Lyca Music.
 The music of the film is composed by Krishna Kumar.
 Lyrics are written by Gnanakaravel S.

 Release

 After many delays the film was released in theatres on 8 July 2022.

 The film digital rights acquired by Sun NXT and started streaming from 12 August 2022.

 Reception

 M Suganth critic of The Times of India gave 3 stars out of 5 and stated that ": A gentle rural comedy that is likeable, but not compelling enough".
-Avinash Ramachandran critic from The New Indian Express rote that "Panni Kutty might seem like dark territory, but Anucharan’s sophomore effort is anything but." and gave 3 rating.Baradwaj Rangan of India glitz wrote that " We have heard of a wild goose chase.
-Here, we have a wild piglet chase."
+Avinash Ramachandran critic from The New Indian Express rote that "Panni Kutty might seem like dark territory, but Anucharan’s sophomore effort is anything but." and gave 3 rating.